-Credit: Three hours graded academic credit and one unit field education each semester for a total of six hours of academic credit and two units of field education for the two semesters combined.
-This is a required course for the M.Div. degree and is ordinarily taken in the second (but sometimes in the third) year of seminary.
+Credit: Three hours graded academic credit and one unit field education each semester for a total of six hours/two units for the two semesters combined.
+This is a required course for the M.Div. degree and is ordinarily taken in the second or middler year of seminary.